john-bell-xo/bills/Interim Manifesto.md

   * entering peacekeeping missions in war-ravaged places like the Congo
   * intervening against repressive regimes economically and militarily
   * increasing constitutional and practical safeguards to ensure the July 10 coup can never happen again
+* ### ...and fix all the other minor issues the Government can't be bothered with